YanniAlshoufiHTL/.mohay/README.md

 ## Participants

-This Project is being fully developed—Frontend and Backend—by Yane Al Shoufi, Moriz Bernhofer and Luca Haas.
+This Project is being fully developed—Frontend and Backend—by Yane Al Shoufi, Moritz Bernhofer and Luca Haas.

 ## Idea